Bridging Communities. Leading with Purpose

 -

-In 2020 the Orange Municipal council voted to approve this budget while refusing all recommendations from the Citizens Budget Advisory Committee to reduce municipal costs.
+Since 2022 the Orange Municipal council voted to approve budgets while refusing all recommendations from the Citizens Budget Advisory Committee to reduce municipal costs.
+Rising from $81m to 92m in 4 years.

 -